Jwhiles/purescript-by-example/README.md

 ### Types

-PureScript allows for quantified types for example `forall a. a -> ....` I think that the fullstop is jus delimiting the quantifier
+PureScript allows for quantified types for example `forall a. a -> ....` I think that the fullstop is just delimiting the quantifier